Army Reserve honors fallen at New Jersey memorial ceremony

+RED BANK, N.J. – The Borough of Red Bank hosted its annual Memorial Day Ceremony at the historic Veterans’ Monument here.

-Col. Bill Putnam, commander of the U.S. Army Reserve’s Interrogation Group headquartered on Joint Base McGuire-Dix-Lakehurst, New Jersey, serves as keynote speaker for the Memorial Day Ceremony held May 29 at the Veterans’ Monument in Red Bank, New Jersey.
-(U.S. Army photo by Mr. Shawn Morris, 99th Readiness Division Public Affairs)
+Serving as keynote speaker was Col. Bill Putnam, commander of the U.S. Army Reserve’s Interrogation Group headquartered on Joint Base McGuire-Dix-Lakehurst.

+“We need to remember the people whom this monument was built to honor – we need to remember the fallen,” said Putnam.
+“We need to remember those husbands, fathers, sons, brothers, uncles, mothers, wives, daughters, sisters and aunts who did not come home.”

+The event featured several musical performances, remarks by Mayor William Portman and other guests, and a roll call of recently deceased Red Bank military and Fire Department veterans.

 |Date Taken: